MiltonKwan/insert-image-by-field-value/README.md

 # insert-image-by-field-value
-This project is insert image followed by name according to field value
+This project is insert image followed by name according to field value by using python module openpyxl, sys, os

 - Please place all images and xlsx file into same directory
 - after run the excel_photo.py